AKSizov/VM/README.md

+# ABANDONED (READ BELOW)
+This whole project cost me sanity, blood, and life.
+I'm not doing this again.
+Go buy 2 computers and use parsec instead.
+I promise, it's not worth going down this dark, dark path.

 # GPU Passthrough Windows 10 Setup
 A handful of scripts that use qemu without libvirt to make a working Windows machine with GPU passthrough.
 This is my GPU accelerated windows 10 VM machine setup that I use for gaming.